9ino6ano/9ino6ano/README.md

 Let’s connect and build something amazing together!
 .
 - 📫 How to reach me ...lebo.kgaswane@outlook.com
-- 😄 Pronouns: ...Pana
+- 😄 Pronouns: ...9ana6y/Pana
-- ⚡ Fun fact: ...What came 1st the "Chicken" or "egg"
+- ⚡ Fun fact: ...What came 1st the "Chicken" or the "egg"

+  ⚡ [ABC] was nothing but a dream [123] ninonano is the team
 <!---
 9ino6ano/9ino6ano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.